And all of you are very kind to tolerate me here during a fill-in day.

 Do you agree that we're endangering our troops and that this is dithering?

-Uh I I I don't use uh I wouldn't use that language.
+I wouldn't use that language.

 The fact is, as I said before, we already have men and women who are in danger there now.

-What did you think of the way that the Vice President put it?
+What did you think of the way that the vice president put it?

-Well, I understand uh the Vice President, I have great respect uh for him.
+I have great respect for him.

 But I think we ought to look forward, and that is to support the president.